-The FEI reserves the right to appoint the President of Ground Jury, the Foreign Judge, the President of the Veterinary Commission and Foreign Veterinary Delegate at all 3\ Events and all CEIO Competitions.
-For CEI 1\, 2\, in special circumstances, the FEI has the right to consult with OCs, in a timely manner, to ask for a different balance of experience and expertise within the team of Officials proposed in the Competition Schedule of the Event.
+The FEI reserves the right to appoint the President of Ground Jury, the Foreign Judge, the President of the Veterinary Commission and Foreign Veterinary Delegate at all 3 Events and all CEIO Competitions.
+For CEI 1, 2, in special circumstances, the FEI has the right to consult with OCs, in a timely manner, to ask for a different balance of experience and expertise within the team of Officials proposed in the Competition Schedule of the Event.

-At all CEI 1\, 2\ and 3\ Events, the FEI may grant a dispensation in accordance with the FEI General Regulations Article 149.10 subject to a request being received from the National Federation concerned.
+At all CEI 1, 2 and 3 Events, the FEI may grant a dispensation in accordance with the FEI General Regulations Article 149.10 subject to a request being received from the National Federation concernedand in compliance with the conditions as detailed in the FEI Endurance Notes for Guidance.